kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 The setup process has been simplified by integrating the router and RFID reader into the flight-case, along with a redundant power supply and GPS time source.
 This means that many of the connections are permanently in place, and you only need to connect the power source(s), Ethernet to the laptop and RFID aerials on race day.

+If you are using a generator, start it and allow the output to stabilise before connecting the timing equipment.
+This prevents damage from voltage spikes or repeated cycling on and off.

 ![RFID reader etc. in flightcase](./images/flightcase_front.jpg "RFID reader etc. in flight-case")

 1. Unpack the cables and loose equipment from the flight-case.  **Prop the flight-case lid open** by engaging the piece of aluminium profile on the right hand side of the lid with the protruding bolt in the base.